Skip to content

 Personal Design Projects

-Get to know me a bit better through my personal design work.
+Get to know me a bit better through my personal design work

-Custom Ohana shirts laid out — banner for the personal design projects
+Custom Ohana Shirts laid out — banner for the personal design projects

-Ohana Shirts for Friendship
+Personalized Ohana Shirts

 My friends are the most amazing, fun, inspiring, and genuine people I know.
 I am constantly humbled by their achievements, and honored to consider them in my circle.
 So as I approached my wedding, I realized I wanted to do something special to honor them, and recognize how much they have impacted my life.